kexa-io/Kexa/documentation/SHORT DOC.md

 Run it and get all the available optimizations with the different notification tools (logs, mail, sms, webhook, Teams, and more incoming with generics tools)

-With Kexa, you can edit your own rules (LINK HERE) and retrieve rules or even addons built by the community.
+With Kexa, you can edit your own rules (LINK HERE) and retrieve rules or even addons built by the community (LINK HERE).